Licensed Court Interpreters

 - Orientation Course Requirement & Providers

 Texas does not have reciprocity with other states; however, those seeking information on certification by endorsement must submit inquiries to firstname.lastname@example.org for information on this process.

 To become a Licensed Court Interpreter, you must do the following:

 - Complete the Exam Orientation Course.
 Applicants must successfully complete a 6 hour Commission Approved Orientation course before they are eligible to take the written and oral examinations.
 The certificate of completion must be submitted with the Application for Licensure.

 - Submit the Application for Licensure and Exam Registration Form.
 You can apply for licensure and register for the exam by mail or via our online licensing and certification system.
-If you cannot access the form, located on the Forms page of our website, you must submit a written request to the Commission to have it sent to you.
-Requests may be submitted to (Fax) 512-463-1117, (Email) firstname.lastname@example.org, or to our general correspondence address of PO Box 12066, Austin, TX 78711-2066.
+To apply online, please go to the online certification and licensing system on our home page.
+To apply by mail, forms are located on the Forms page of our website.
+If you cannot access the forms online, you must submit a written request to the Commission to have them sent to you.
+Requests may be submitted to (Fax) 512-463-1117, (Email) email@example.com, or to our general correspondence address of PO Box 12066, Austin, TX 78711-2066.
 Form requests are not accepted by phone.

 - Submit the application fee.
 Please see the Fees section of this page for information on amounts due, acceptable forms of payment, etc.

 - Pass a criminal history background check by DPS and the FBI.
 Staff will email the required form needed to schedule their fingerprinting appointment to applicants who have not yet been fingerprinted for the JBCC, after we’ve received their applications.